BOARD OF DIRECTORS AND BOARD COMMITTEES

 c) To propose the budget for such service;

-To supervise the process of preparing and submitting mandatory financial information and submit recommendations or proposals to the board of directors intended to safeguard the integrity thereof.
-With respect thereto, it shall be responsible for supervising the process of preparation and the integrity of the financial information relating to the Company and the Group, reviewing compliance with regulatory requirements, the proper determination of the scope of consolidation, and the correct application of accounting standards, informing the Board of Directors thereof.
+To supervise and assess the process of preparing and submitting and the integrity of the mandatory financial and non-financial information relating to the Company and the Group and to submit recommendations or proposals to the Board of Directors intended to safeguard the integrity thereof.
+With respect thereto, it shall review compliance with legal requirements, the proper determination of the scope of consolidation and the correct application of accounting standards, informing the Board of Directors thereof.

-b) the setting of the risk level that the Company deems acceptable; the measures to mitigate the impact of the identified risks, should they materialize; and
+c) the setting of the risk level that the Company deems acceptable; the measures contemplated to mitigate the impact of identified risks, should they materialize; and

-c) the control and information systems to be used to control and manage the above-mentioned risks.
+d) the internal control and information systems to be used to control and manage the above-mentioned risks.

-To establish and maintain appropriate relations with the Auditor in order to receive, for review by the Committee, information on all matters that could entail a threat to the independence thereof, as well as any other matters relating to the audit procedure, and when applicable, authorization of services other than those that are prohibited, upon the terms contemplated by applicable law, and such other communications as may be provided for in auditing legislation and auditing rules.
-In any event, the Audit and Control Committee must receive, on an annual basis, a declaration from the Auditor of its independence vis-à-vis the entity or entities directly or indirectly related thereto, as well as detailed and itemized information regarding additional services of any kind provided and the corresponding fees received by such entities from the Auditor or by the persons or entities related thereto pursuant to the provisions of applicable law.
+To establish and maintain appropriate relations with the Statutory Auditor in order to receive, for review by the Committee, information on all matters that could entail a threat to the independence thereof, as well as any other matters relating to the audit procedure, and when applicable, authorization of services other than those that are prohibited, upon the terms contemplated by applicable law, and such other communications as may be provided for in auditing legislation and auditing rules.
+In any event, the Audit and Control Committee must receive, on an annual basis, a declaration from the Statutory Auditor of its independence from the Company or entities directly or indirectly related thereto, as well as detailed and itemized information regarding additional services of any kind provided to and the corresponding fees received from such entities by the Auditor or by the persons or entities related thereto pursuant to the provisions of applicable law.

-To issue on an annual basis, prior to the issuance of the audit report, a report stating an opinion on whether the independence of the Auditor has been compromised.
-This report must in all cases include a reasoned assessment of the provisions of each and every one of the additional services referred to in point 7) above, both individually and as a whole, other than the legal audit and regarding the rules on independence or regulations on the activity of auditing.
+To issue on an annual basis, prior to the issuance of the audit report, a report stating an opinion on whether the independence of the Statutory Auditor has been compromised.
+This report must in all cases include a reasoned assessment of the provision of each and every one of the additional services referred to in point ix) above, both individually and as a whole, other than the legal audit, and regarding the rules on independence or regulations on the activity of auditing.